 In the 1890s, the Central Hotel was owned by Wingfield’s Silverwell Brewery.
 The company began as a wine and spirit merchants by Thomas Wingfield, a Shropshire man who had moved to Bolton to start his business.
 In the late-1820s the company had its offices in Chancery Lane with Wingfield living in Mawdesley Street.
 A brewery was added on Nelson Square in the latter part of the nineteenth century and Wingfield’s soon built up a tied estate that stretched as far as Preston (the Olde Three Crowns on Deansgate was another Wingfield pub).

 One of Thomas Wingfield’s descendents, Thomas Rowland Wingfield, was in charge by the 1890s and in October 1896 he set up the company of Wingfield’s Silverwell Brewery to take over the business of the brewery and the wine and spirit merchants.
 In September 1899 the company was wound up having been taken over by the rapidly-expanding Manchester Brewery Company although Gordon Readyhough states that Wingfield’s wine and spirit merchants was still trading into the thirties.
+It eventually became part of another wine merchant, Ross Munro, whose entry in phone directories as late as 1953 (and possibly later) stated that the firm incorporated Frederick Wingfields.
+The firm's offices were at 3 Victoria Square and 49 Chancery Lane.

 The brewery was situated on Nelson Square, one of the properties in between the Pack Horse at the Bradshawgate end and the Levers Arms Hotel at the Bowkers Row end.
 The Pack Horse was extended to the top of Nelson Square in 1952 and now stands on the site.